google/starthinker/tutorials/running.md

 ### Run All Tasks In Recipe

+This srcript looks inside the recipe and kicks off a new process for each task in sequence.

 ```
 python starthinker/all/run.py scripts/say_hello.json -u $STARTHINKER_USER -s $STARTHINKER_SERVICE -p $STARTHINKER_PROJECT
 ```

 ### Run A Specific Task In A Recipe

+This is a specific task run, the -i parameter specifies which instance of that task to execute if there is more than one.

 ```
 python starthinker/tasks/hello/run.py scripts/say_hello.json -i 1 -u $STARTHINKER_USER -s $STARTHINKER_SERVICE -p $STARTHINKER_PROJECT